 Mazda is taking the following measures to provide customers with the volume they require, with the precise timing they expect, while reducing CO2 emissions.

 Efforts to focus on the following three pillars of logistics are being taken by visualizing in detail the hidden logistics issues in each process on a global level.

-- Logistics without distribution centers (Vanning at plant)
+- Straight logistics without distribution centers (Vanning at plant, packaging at plant)

-- *2A manufacturing method wherein parts are exported to overseas manufacturing bases, where they are assembled onsite.
+- *2A manufacturing method wherein parts are exported to overseas production sites, where they are assembled onsite.

 - *3A method in which a single truck visits multiple suppliers to collect supplies.
 Named after truck routes in rural areas, which picked up milk from each farm.